 ** Avoid processed soy.
 A study published in the Journal of the American College of Nutrition documents an association of soy formula feed infants an autoimmune thyroid disease in children.

-** Avoid sugar, HFCS, lentils and beans, nightshades, dairy, eggs, grains, vegetable oils, corn, and yeast products, including beer.
-Researchers believe that one of the possible causes of autoimmune ailments is certain foods that are new to humanity which have only appeared in the past 40,000 years.
+** Avoid processed sugar, HFCS, lentils and beans, nightshades, dairy, eggs, grains, vegetable oils, corn, and yeast products, including beer.
+Researchers believe that one of the possible causes of autoimmune ailments is certain foods that are new to humanity that have only appeared in the past 40,000 years.

-** Consume plenty of organic fiber-rich non-starchy veggies, leafy greens, low-sugar fruits, clean animal protein and healthy fats.
+** Consume plenty of organic fiber-rich non-starchy veggies, leafy greens, low-sugar fruits, organic grass-fed sources of animal protein and healthy fats.

 ** Green tea.
 There are beneficial compounds found in green tea, a polyphenol called EGCG that have a powerful ability to increase the number of regulatory T-cells that play a key role in immune function and suppression of autoimmune diseases

 Breast Implants?
-Women must consider the possible link between autoimmune disease, mycotoxicity, and their body rejecting the breast implants, and the impact that a foreign plastic object in the body can pose.
+It’s important to consider the possible link between autoimmune disease, the body rejecting the breast implants, and the impact of a foreign toxic plastic object in the body and the problems it can pose.

 Restore Immune and Mitochondrial Function.
 Although each individual has their unique set of needs, restoring mitochondrial impairment, restoring healthy immune function and limiting immune suppressors play major therapeutic roles in healing.

 Practice parasympathetic activities and some form of deep relaxation every day such as meditation, walking outdoors in nature, restorative and yin yoga, deep diaphragmatic breathing exercises, massage, aromatherapy and more time in nature.
-Unmanaged stress worsens the immune response and intensifys symptoms making them worse.
+Strengthen vagal tone.
+Unmanaged stress worsens the immune response and intensifies symptoms making them worse.

 Thoughts, unresolved emotions and feelings have a direct impact on the immune system.
-Unresolved and repressed emotions such as worry, grief, frustration, guilt, anger and resentment have a huge impact on our overall health, and can affect certain organs such as the liver and gallbladder, kidneys, spleen, heart and lungs resulting in digestion problems, insomnia, headaches, a weakened immune system, hormone disruption, excess weight and many other health problems.
+Adverse childhood events, unresolved trauma and repressed emotions such as worry, grief, frustration, guilt, anger and resentment have a huge impact on our overall health, and can affect certain organs such as the liver and gallbladder, kidneys, spleen, heart and lungs resulting in digestion problems, insomnia, headaches, a weakened immune system, hormone disruption, excess weight and many other health problems.